mixu/gr/README.md

     gr tag discover

-By default auto-discovery searches all paths under your home directory.
+By default auto-discovery searches all paths under your home directory. `gr discover` is also an alias for `gr tag discover` (since v0.5.0).

+Note that discover only scans up to five levels deep by default (since v0.5.0); if you need to scan even deeper in your path tree you should just pass in an explicit set of starting points to `gr tag discover`.

-If you'd prefer, you can specify a directory under which auto-discovery should search:
+If you'd prefer, you can specify a directory under which auto-discovery should search (since in v0.5.0):

     gr tag discover /mnt/external/projects